-Interest expense consists of interest expense associated with outstanding borrowings under our loan agreement as well as the amortization of debt discount associated with such agreement.
-We expect our interest expense will increase in connection with a net increase in borrowings under our credit agreement with CIBC, under which we borrowed \$60.0 million in July 2022.
-At that time, we repaid the remaining \$35.0 million of principal that had been outstanding under our prior credit agreement with OrbiMed, thereby increasing our total debt by \$25.0 million.
+Interest expense consists of interest expense associated with outstanding borrowings under our loan agreements as well as the amortization of debt discount associated with such agreements.
+In July 2022, we entered into a credit agreement with Canadian Imperial Bank of Commerce, or CIBC, under which we borrowed \$60.0 million.
+At that time, we repaid the remaining \$35.0 million of principal that had been outstanding under our prior credit agreement with OrbiMed Royalty Opportunities II, LP, or OrbiMed.